Food rescue: Human consumption

 Organizations can donate both non-perishable and unspoiled perishable food at the end of its shelf life to food banks, food pantries, food rescue programs, homeless shelters, and other organizations that redistribute food.

 Individuals who practice food rescue are sometimes referred to as freegans or dumpster divers.

 Feeding animals

-Many animals can eat food scraps.
-However, with animals as well as humans, spoiled or contaminated foods may cause illness.
+Many animals, particularly livestock, can eat food scraps.
+However, with animals, as with humans, spoiled or contaminated foods may cause illness.
 As described in Virginia State University's standard for animal care: "Food must be fresh, palatable, uncontaminated with biological or chemical agents, and nutritionally adequate for the intended species."
 Some farmers, solid waste collectors and recycling centers collect discarded food for use by animals.
 Local laws for the collection and use of such foods will vary.

 Industrial uses

 Anaerobic digestion is a conversion process that converts food waste and other types of organic waste into renewable energy.
 Food is separated from any packaging before being broken down into a more digestible state and mixed with bacteria in oxygen free holding tanks known as digesters.
 The bacteria work to break down the waste converting it into methane biogas which can be used to generate electricity.

 Hydrothermal liquefaction is the process of heating food waste under high pressure, converting the food waste into an oil that can then be refined into fuel.
 Once the initial liquefaction is complete, the watery waste left over then goes through anaerobic digestion where the microbes break down the waste into methane and carbon dioxide biogas.
 This biogas can be used for heat and electricity.

 It is also possible to use fats, oils, grease, and meat products for rendering and biodiesel production.